LARGE BOX AC50s - SOLID STATE RECTIFIED

 Serial number 6757 - currently in Italy

 Accompanied by its Foundation Bass speaker cab (with Celestion T1108).
 Red Lemco capacitors in the preamp.
-Note the inspection tag at the mains switch end of the preamp board.
+Note the inspection tags - one at the mains switch end of the preamp board, the other at the rectifier end of the power section board.

 Serial number 6760 - currently in the USA